ManuJ90/ManuJ90/README.md

 ### We're almost there!!

 Before you go, you can take a look at my repositories here, and the link to my small and humble projects.
-Some of them were tutorial made, others where made during the Bootcamp, and the [**Conway's game of life**](https://game-of-life-manuj90.vercel.app/) was made with a frind of mine, `and it was super challenging`.
+Some of them were tutorial made, others where made during the Bootcamp, and the [**Conway's game of life**](https://game-of-life-manuj90.vercel.app/) was made with a friend of mine, `and it was super challenging`.

 <p align ="center">
 <img src="https://pa1.narvii.com/6599/dba0e2953a1ff0537b239bf0be8540a1c4fa9a8c_hq.gif" width="250" />